LED CLASS - Half Primary (Wed 7-8.30pm, Sat 9.15-10.45am), Full Primary Led

 The teacher’s role is to provide adjustments and individual guidance, introducing new poses as they progress.
 Beginners will be taught the sequence asana by asana.
 They will then repeat what they have been taught until they can remember the steps.
 The teacher will then instruct them on the next asana.

-This course (6 Fridays or Saturdays) will begin with a minimum of 8-10 people.
+This course (6 Fridays or Saturdays) will begin with 7 confirmed people.

 It is targeted at newcomers and will: